Beyond the Veil Magazine - Exploring the Unexplained Since 1979

 Researchers of Fortean phenomena have proposed various theories regarding the editor’s true identity:

 “To our faithful readers: do not search for me.
-The work continues, though not in any form you would recognise.
-I have seen what waits beyond the veil, and I find I can no longer remain a mere chronicler.
-Whether this constitutes an ending or a beginning, I confess I do not know.”
+The work continues, though not in any form you would recognise.”

-No communication from Dr Ashworth, or anyone claiming to be her, has been documented since.
+The full text of Dr Ashworth’s farewell, and whatever explanation it may have contained, remains unknown.
+No communication from her, or anyone claiming to be her, has been documented since the magazine’s closure.

 Browse All 60 Issues →